workbooks/client_lib/php/README.markdown

 ## Usage

-The Workbooks API is session-based.
 Workbooks API scripts are either hosted externally to the Workbooks service ("external scripts"), or are hosted by the Workbooks Process Engine ("process engine scripts").

-External scripts need to establish a session manually whereas this is done automatically for process engine scripts.
-In the examples here this is done in `test_login_helper.php` so that they can run outside the process engine.
+External scripts can authenticate using an API Key or a username and password.
+Authentication is done automatically for process engine scripts.
+In the examples here authentication is done in `test_login_helper.php` so that they can run outside the process engine.

 ## Running under the Workbooks Process Engine